Before the call, you’ll already have prepared a checklist that will cover:

 A good candidate will have thought this question through and offered information that relates to the role they’re applying for.

 This question identifies whether your candidate is clear on what they want from a job and whether they’re serious about your role.
-For instance, if they want fame and fortune but the job is a cleaning manager position, it will show how uncommitted and clueless they are.
+For instance, if they want fame and fortune but the job is a cleaning manager position, it will show that they need some clarity.
 Their answer will give you an idea of what kind of responsibility they want, what kind of work culture they work best in (busy? quiet?), whether they’re flexible and what kind of salary they’ll be looking for.

 A candidate worth watching will frame their answer positively: e.g. they’re looking for a new challenge or more responsibility, to experience an interesting company (that’s you!), or feel it’s time for an opportunity to demonstrate their full range of skills.